trIn all forms of publishing, there are those few books that sell well. Some do okay and followed then by a lot of books that fail badly.

-A few winners but a lot of losers, and it is why book publishing is a gamble, no matter by who, or how a book is published, you can end up in the bad books.
+There are a few winners but a lot of losers.
+It is why book publishing is a gamble, no matter by who, or how a book is published; you can end up in the bad books.

 When I finally stood back from my thoughts and concentrated on what readers thought about my books, I came up with three groupings for a book that is not doing very well.

-These are the books that while probably not necessarily bestsellers, they sell consistently, attract positive reviews and usually do well on promotion.
+These are the books that, while probably not necessarily bestsellers, sell consistently, attract positive reviews, and usually do well on promotion.